 What can you do to increase the value of your business?

-Here, we consider the key components that well help you achieve maximum value for your business.
+Here, we look at the steps you can take to help you achieve maximum value for your business.

 Things to consider:

-- Do you really know which customers and products are making you money and which aren’t?
-Clients are often surprised to find that some of their products or customers are loss making.
+- Do you know which customers and products are making you money and which aren’t?
+Clients are often surprised to find that some of their products or customers are loss-making.

 - Where might you be able to increase prices?
 Whilst there are always some products or services where demand is elastic to price, there are often others that are less price sensitive.

 - Do you have the right people in the right roles?
-Sometimes, businesses can carry the wrong people simply because they do not have the courage to make the hard decisions.
-Make sure that you are not incurring costs that aren’t value enhancing.
+Sometimes, businesses can carry the wrong people simply because they do not dare to make the hard decisions.
+Make sure that you are not incurring costs that aren’t value-enhancing.

-However, it’s important not to seek to inflate profits by reducing investment in important functions such as marketing, repairs and maintenance and training.
-Buyers will be concerned about the impact that superficial attempts to bolster short term profitability may have on the longer-term growth outlook for the business.
+However, it’s important not to seek to inflate profits by reducing investment in important functions such as marketing, repairs maintenance and training.
+Buyers will be concerned about the impact that superficial attempts to bolster short-term profitability may have on the longer-term growth outlook for the business.